COVID-19 Email Newsletter

 In January 2020, the World Health Organization (WHO) declared the coronavirus from China a global health emergency.
 Cases of this new infection were first reported in Wuhan, China, in early December 2019.
 Since then, cases have been reported in several other countries.
 All cases have been linked to travel to China.
 The Centers for Disease Control and Prevention (CDC) and WHO are monitoring the situation.

-Symptoms of the 2019-nCoV can be mild to severe.
+Symptoms of COVID-19 can be mild to severe.
 Some common signs of infection include respiratory symptoms, fever, cough, shortness of breath and breathing difficulties.
 In more severe cases, infection can cause pneumonia, severe acute respiratory syndrome, kidney failure and even death.
 A vaccine isn't currently available.

 What can I do to prevent the spread of infection?